-4.1 It should be noted that lying within the Borough's boundary there are sections of two sites which have been designated as being of European importance for nature conservation.
+- 4.1 It should be noted that lying within the Borough's boundary there are sections of two sites which have been designated as being of European importance for nature conservation.
 These are the Rochdale Canal, which is a Special Area of Conservation (SAC), and the South Pennine Moors which is a Special Protection Area (SPA) and a SAC.
-Appendix 3 indicates the location of these sites.

-- 4.2 Developers should recognise the special importance of these sites.
-For operations or developments which are subject to control through this draft SPD, and which could potentially impact on these sites, the Greater Manchester Ecology Unit recommends that specific and explicit information be provided as to how any potential damage to the special interest of these sites is to be avoided during the course of any development.
+Appendix 3 indicates the location of these sites. - 4.2 Developers should recognise the special importance of these sites.
+For operations or developments which are subject to control through this SPD, and which could potentially impact on these sites, the Greater Manchester Ecology Unit recommends that specific and explicit information be provided as to how any potential damage to the special interest of these sites is to be avoided during the course of any development.
 This should be considered during any pre-application discussions with the Council and/or provided with an application for planning permission.
-The Council's Statement of Community Involvement identifies the Greater Manchester Ecology Unit as a consultee and they would therefore be consulted on any planning applications which could potentially affect these sites. - 4.3 Developers of sites that which are within 100m of the Rochdale Canal SAC or within 500m of the South Pennine Moors SAC/SPA, should at the earliest opportunity consult with the Council, Natural England and/or with the Greater Manchester Ecology Unit to discuss the development proposals.
+The Council's Statement of Community Involvement identifies the Greater Manchester Ecology Unit as a consultee and they would therefore be consulted on any planning applications which could potentially affect these sites. - 4.3 Developers of sites that which are within 100m of the Rochdale Canal SAC or within 500m of the South Pennine Moors SAC/SPA, should at the earliest opportunity consult with the Council, Natural England and/or with the Greater Manchester Ecology Unit to discuss the development proposals. - 4.4 The 'Buffer Zones', mentioned above, for consideration of applications for development that may affect the special interest of Special Areas of Conservation (SAC) have been set, such that all developments within the stated buffer zones will be assessed for their possible impacts on the SAC.
+The recommended buffer zones are based on an analysis of the operations considered likely to detrimentally affect the special interest of the SAC's concerned, such that the vast majority of developments outside of the buffer zones are considered very unlikely to affect the special interest of the SAC. - 4.5 It remains the case that, for a small number of very large developments or operations considered to be especially environmentally damaging that come forward outside of the buffer zones Appropriate Assessment may be required.
+Some developments that may be assessed in isolation as having no significant effect on the special interest of an SAC may when considered in combination with other development plans be assessed as possibly having an effect.
+For these developments Appropriate Assessment may be required.